Skip to main content

 Notes:

-Continuation of subject: Students gaining pass grades in Pre-Q specialist Science courses (Biology, Chemistry, Physics) can continue Science by opting in Form 6 to study:
+Continuation of subject: Students gaining pass grades in Pre-Q specialist single Science courses (Biology, Chemistry, Physics) can continue Science by opting in Form 6 to study:

-• NCEA Level 2 in any of the specialist Science disciplines or
+• NCEA Level 2 in any of the specialist Science disciplines; or

 • Specialist Cambridge AS Science courses (Biology, Chemistry, Physics) as long as they gain a minimum of 65% in each of 4 subjects in Pre-Q and at least 60% or better in each specialist Science course to be studied (note: 70% or better is recommended at Pre-Q for further study of any Cambridge AS Level Science course)

-Form 5 (NCEA Level 1):
+Form 5 (NCEA Level 1)

 Course outline: